 I was lucky enough to spend last summer outside of Toulouse near the famous birthplace of cassoulet: Castelnaudary.
 Cassoulet, if you haven't yet become acquainted, is a simple, hearty dish from the southwest of France made of duck, goose, or pork confit; garlicky sausage; pork; white beans; and breadcrumbs.
 It's life-altering, despite its simplicity.
 Despite the summer heat, or perhaps in amorous defiance of it, I ate cassoulet every other night, forgetting waistline, expense, and all common decency.
 I ate it out of a can and I ate it at the best restaurants.
 And now, so far away from it, I can't stop craving, and wishing, and hoping, and dreaming about it.

-Here's my quick fix because this is, after all, French in a Flash, and homemade goose confit does not fit under the "in a Flash" heading: white beans flavored with smoky bacon, sausage drippings, herbs, garlic, and wine, crowned with sausage and super-flavorful breadcrumbs.
+Here's my quick fix: white beans flavored with smoky bacon, sausage drippings, herbs, garlic, and wine, crowned with sausage and super-flavorful breadcrumbs.
 I bake it for 20 minutes, and dive in.
 Not quite cassoulet, but close enough to the real thing that I can stop crying for one meal.